mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 * CPU usage is modest: there are no gradients or iterative parameter updates to compute, since prediction and training employ only analytic formulae.

+* The Naive Bayes classifier does not converge at all.
+Rather than learning its parameters by iteratively tweaking them to minimize a loss function using gradient descent like the vast majority of machine learning models, the Naive Bayes classifier learns it parameters by explicitly calculating them.
+The Naive Bayes classifier trains faster than logistic regression for this reason; the simple counting the calculation of its parameters consists run much faster than gradient decent.

 * The memory requirement is very low because these operations do not require the whole data set to be held in RAM at once.

 * It is often a good first thing to try.
 For problems with a small amount of training data, it can achieve better results than other classifiers, thanks to Occam’s Razor because it has a low propensity to overfit.